ZioPao/The-Only-Cure/README.md

 # You're bitten.
 You have two choices.
-Wait until you succumb to the virus or take matters into your hands.
+Amputation Mod - Wait until you succumb to the virus or take matters into your hands.

 # Setup